Shopify/handy/BEGINNER_GUIDE.md

  <img src="https://github.com/Shopify/handy/blob/main/readme_images/system.jpg" width="600"/>
 </p>

 Look for the `Developer` menu.
-If it exists, then Developer Mode is enabled, which is what we wanted.
+If it exists, then the Developer Mode is enabled, which is what we wanted.

 <p align="center">
  <img src="https://github.com/Shopify/handy/blob/main/readme_images/developer_mode_menu.jpg" width="600"/>